 We are excited to offer live, topical presentations for students, teachers, and out-of-school-time organizations.
 Each month we will offer a new natural history topic that features engaging information and aligning activities.

 This 45-minute program is presented as a Zoom webinar and is also streamed on Facebook Live with captioning.
-The program is free, and open to classrooms or at-home learners.
-Recommended for grade 2 and up, but all are welcome.
+The program is free and open to classrooms or at-home learners.

 We’re exploring other opportunities and topics for live programming.
 Please complete the form below to tell us what interests you.